 Use LinkedIn to share your ideas, experiences, perspectives and resources – this attracts people to you and organically builds your network; also post comments on other people’s content, including industry leaders!

-You do not need to have the title of researcher to talk about research!
+You do not need to have the title of UX researcher to talk about research!
 Jump in and give it a shot.
-This helps you build a brand and community as well.

 It’s easy to think of other people applying for jobs as your competitors – and they are in the sense that they, too, want a damn job.
 But consider them as your colleagues and community, people you can support and learn from and commiserate with.
-Create a cohort that meets regularly to chat about career stuff, or a Slack group for sharing resources.
+You may even consider creating a cohort that meets regularly to chat about career stuff, or a Slack group for sharing resources.

 Show gratitude to people who help you through reciprocity and gratitude, which builds goodwill and helps you stand out from the many others who aren’t considerate.
 Take the time to thank someone for their help, and keep them updated on your progress.
 Little things like this build relationships and create future, unpredictable opportunities.
 Don’t ask people for favors or referrals if you don’t know them or haven’t worked with/chatted with them.